finanalyst/RF-Draft/articles-of-association.md

 <span class="para" id="1f99d6f"></span>The Regulations shall only be changed, added to or amended as a result of an Important Action.

-<span class="para" id="6e14415"></span>The proposal for such an action may be made by any member of the Raku Foundation
+<span class="para" id="ee4e133"></span>The proposal for such an action may be made by any member of the Raku Foundation.

 <div id="Financial year and annual report and accounts"></div><div id="Financial_year_and_annual_report_and_accounts"></div>